floragunncom/search-guard-docs/_docs/installation.md

 # Installation

 This chapter describes the steps to install and initialize Search Guard manually or by using tools like Puppet, Ansible or Chef.
-If you just want to try out Search Guard or set up a quick PoC, follow the [Quickstart Guide.](quickstart.md).
+If you just want to try out Search Guard or set up a quick PoC, follow the **[Quickstart Guide](quickstart.md)**.

 ## Community, Enterprise and Compliance Edition